Unleash/unleash/README.md

 # Contribute to Unleash

 Unleash has been built with the help of many smart individuals.
-This ensures that we build a product that solves real problem for people.
-If you want to contribute to this project you are encouraged to send issue request, or provide pull-requests.
+This ensures that we build a product that solves real problems for people.
+If you want to contribute to this project you are encouraged to send issue requests, or provide pull-requests.
 Please read the [CONTRIBUTING.md](./CONTRIBUTING.md) to learn more on how you can contribute.

 # Community and Help

-We know that learning a new tool can be hard and time consuming.
-We have a growing community which loves to help out.
+We know that learning a new tool can be hard and time-consuming.
+We have a growing community that loves to help out.
 Please don't hesitate about reaching out to get help.

 - [Join Unleash on Slack](https://join.slack.com/t/unleash-community/shared_invite/enQtNjUxMjU2MDc0MTAxLTJjYmViYjkwYmE0ODVlNmY1YjcwZGRmZWU5MTU1YTQ1Nzg5ZWQ2YzBlY2U1MjlmZDg5ZDRmZTMzNmQ5YmEyOGE) if you want ask open questions about Unleash, feature toggling or discuss these topics in general.
 - [Create a issue request](https://github.com/Unleash/unleash/issues/new) if you have found a bug or have ideas on how to improve Unleash.